JRazek/JRazek/README.md

-- 👋 Hi, I’m @JRazek, an 19yr old student from Warsaw.
+- 👋 Hi, I’m @JRazek, an 19yr old PJATK student from Warsaw.
 - I am interested in algorithms, data structures and AI.
 - I love graph algorithms and the ones where the data has to be visualized geometrically.
 - Currently I work as a C++ programmer in Samsung.